Nickeron-dev/Slovyanka/README.md

-# Slovyanka
+# Slovyanka School
-This is a web application for school's s cs
+Thcdcdcis is a web application for school's s cs

 sc